 Does stress cause neck pain?
 The answer is yes.
 If you suffer from neck pain recently and want to learn more about how to solve it, we have some suggestions for you.
-Stress and anxiety are in general main cause of neck pain.
-Sore necks can be also caused by sleeping positions, injuries or incorrect posture.
+Stress and anxiety are the general main causes of neck pain.
+Sore necks can be also caused by sleeping positions, injuries, or incorrect posture.
 The muscles in your neck are constantly being utilized to hold up your head.
 If you have an average size head you are putting about 15 pounds of weight on your neck muscles while you are in the upright position.
 When you add physical or emotional stress to your day, you have the perfect recipe for chronic, unceasing neck pain.
 There are a few simple steps you can take to either reduce or eliminate the pain that results from stress.

 How do stress and anxiety cause neck pain?

 The musculoskeletal nervous system reacts automatically to negative experiences and trauma and presents that reaction in the form of pain.
 Stress-related pain, however, is usually concentrated in the neck muscles as a result of emotionally driven anxiety.
 This kind of stress and anxiety affect the primary muscles and nerves that traverse through the spine, shoulders, and neck.

 Most people at one time or another have been so stressed or anxious that they have experienced muscle tension in their neck or back.
 When muscles in your body tense up it can actually cause harm, sometimes temporarily, and sometimes it can persist over a long period of time.
 Long-term tension oftentimes begets chronic neck or back pain and has a snowball effect.
 Before stress has the opportunity to become potentially damaging, it’s reasonable to consider remedies for neck pain before it becomes chronic.